 The Group is exposed to many types of operational risks, including the risk of misconduct and errors by the Group's employees and parties that the Group collaborates with.
-The Group's business depends on its employees and/or business partners to interact with users, process large numbers of transactions, deliver merchandise purchased by borrowers, providing user and after-sale product services and support the collection process, all of which involve the use and disclosure of personal information.
-The Group could be materially and adversely affected if transactions were redirected, misappropriated or otherwise improperly executed, if personal information was disclosed to unintended recipients or if an operational breakdown or failure in the processing of transactions occurred, whether as a result of human error, purposeful sabotage or fraudulent manipulation of the Group's operations or systems.
+The Group's business depends on its employees and/or business partners to interact with users and its business may involve the collection and use of personal information.
+The Group could be materially and adversely affected if personal information was disclosed to unintended recipients or if an operational breakdown occurred, whether as a result of human error, purposeful sabotage or fraudulent manipulation of the Group's operations or systems.
 It is not always possible to identify and deter misconduct or errors by employees or business partners, and the precautions the Group takes to detect and prevent this activity may not be effective in controlling unknown or unmanaged risks or losses.
 If any of the Group's employees or business partners take, convert or misuse funds, documents or data or fail to follow the Group's rules and procedures when interacting with users, the Group could be liable for damages and subject to regulatory actions and penalties.
 Any future allegations of employee misconduct, whether perceived or actual, could materially and adversely affect the Group's reputation and business.
-The Group could also be perceived to have facilitated or participated in the illegal misappropriation of thus, documents or data, or the failure to follow the Group's rules and procedures, and therefore be subject to civil or criminal liability.
-Any of these occurrences could result in the Group's diminished ability to operate its business, potential liability to users, inability to attract users, reputational damage, regulatory intervention and financial harm, wh
+The Group could also be perceived to have facilitated or participated in the illegal misappropriation of funds, documents or data, or the failure to follow the Group's rules and procedures, and therefore be subject to civil or criminal liability.
+Any of these occurrences could result in the Group's diminished ability to operate its business, potential liability to users, inability to attract users, reputational damage, regulatory intervention and financial harm, which could negatively impact the Group's business, financial condition and results of operations.